 The Electricity at Work Regulations Act

-To prevent safety issues, electrical devices should be regularly inspected and maintained, so any breakdowns are expected.
+To prevent safety issues, electrical devices should be regularly inspected and maintained, so any breakdowns are prevented.

 Portable Appliance Tests (PAT) should be carried out regularly - the frequency is determined by the type of equipment, how often it’s used, and the environment in which it’s used.